arpit-omprakash/100ProjectsOfCode/README.md

 ### FTP Client

 A simple File Transfer client that uses the FTP (File Transfer Protocol).
 As a bonus challenge, add support for secure file transfer.
 It can be a web, desktop, or CLI app.
 You can try to first implement TFTP (Trivial File Transfer Protocol) as it's easier.

 **Suggested Language**: C/C++
-**Suggested Frameworks/Tools**: use [Wireshark](https://github.com/wireshark/wireshark) to observe packets and debug them
+**Suggested Frameworks/Tools**: Use [Wireshark](https://github.com/wireshark/wireshark) to observe packets and debug them
 **Example Implementation**: [Filezilla](https://filezilla-project.org/sourcecode.php) is extremely complete, [here](https://github.com/jlaffaye/ftp) is a simple Go implementation

 ### HTTP Server